d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 Run to make installsets for iLO.
 If not logged into the server, the command will provide basic guidance on making an installset.
 If logged into the server, the command will provide guidance based on the current components on the system.
-<aside class="notice">When using this command on a logged in sever, for best results, make sure to upload the components before running this command.</aside>
+<aside class="notice">When using this command on a logged in sever, for best results, upload the components before running this command.</aside>

 #### Parameters